FlowFuse/website/src/blog/2022/12/flowforge-1-1-2-released.md

 Please check FlowForge's [documentation](https://flowforge.com/docs/) as the answers to many questions are covered there.

-If you hit any problems with the platform please raise an [issue on GitHub](https://github.com/flowforge/flowforge/issues).
+If you hit any problems with the platform, please raise an [issue on GitHub](https://github.com/flowforge/flowforge/issues).
 That also includes if you have any feedback or feature requests.

 Chat with us on the `#flowforge` channel on the [Node-RED Slack workspace](https://nodered.org/slack).